theagusp/simple-ssh-tunnel/README.md

 ## How To Use

-I made this using zenity gui to execute shell script.
+I made this using zenity gui to execute bash script.

 ```
 sudo chmod +x simple-ssh-tunnel.sh